 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 240) and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 240 does not offer wifi capability.
+In contrast, the M Typ 240 does not provide wifi capability.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 240 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is the Leica M Typ 240 better than the Panasonic FZ330 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.